paulscalise1/ECEN-435-ESP/README.md

 ### Development and Validation

-There are some helpful files and scripts that I have provided in the 'validation' folder for debugging purposes.
+There are some helpful files and scripts that I have so graciously provided in the 'validation' folder for debugging purposes.
 Check them out to validate output at different stages of development.